-Objective: The goal of Test 03.1 is to make sure that when there are no duplicates then none of the rows are highlighted yellow.
+Objective: To determine if the duplicate option works as expected when there are no duplicates.

 Notes: <<This area provides general notes concerning the test procedure.
 Such notes might include comments on how to execute the test procedure, an estimate of the test duration, the requirements of the procedur